The History of Addiction: The Evolution of Temptation

 Milestones in Addiction Research

 Throughout history, there have been significant milestones in addiction research that have contributed to our understanding of this complex phenomenon.
-Three key milestones worth exploring are the isolation of morphine, the focus on opiate addiction, and the establishment of the National Research Council Committee.
+Three key milestones worth exploring are the isolation of morphine, the focus on opioid addiction, and the establishment of the National Research Council Committee.

 Isolation of Morphine